ckeditor/ckeditor4-docs/guides/dev/howtos/interface/README.md

 Besides defining a [default size](#!/guide/dev_howtos_interface-section-2) of the editor window you can also change the size of a CKEditor instance on the fly.

-To achieve this, use the {@link CKEDITOR.editor#resize resize function} to define the dimensions of the editor interface, assigning the window a width and height value in pixels or CSS-accepted units.
+To achieve this, use the {@link CKEDITOR.editor#method-resize resize function} to define the dimensions of the editor interface, assigning the window a width and height value in pixels or CSS-accepted units.

 	// Set editor width to 100% and height to 350px. editor.resize( '100%', '350' );